-I am getting so old that I can remember when people used hard copies of paper encyclopedias!
-I read the World Book Encyclopedia when I was a kid, and later I spent perhaps a couple years’ worth of my life, depending on how one counts, writing articles for reference books in American Studies and the academic study of religions.
+I am so old that I can remember when people used hard copies of encyclopedias!
+I read the World Book Encyclopedia as a kid, and later I spent perhaps a couple years of my life, depending on how one counts, writing articles for reference books in American Studies and/or the academic study of religions.

 MBE standard notice: The time I spend on this blog is not in addition to a Twitter and FaceBook presence, but rather an alternative to it.
 If you think anything here merits wider circulation, this will probably only happen if you circulate it.